To find out more watch the Semantic standards training

 The code of the first level starts with a “C” followed by a number and corresponds to the chapter.

-The code of each of the other levels starts with a “Z”.
+The code of each of the other levels starts with either a number or a letter.

 Figure 1.
 Example of CHOP hierarchy.
 The code